 For almost two decades, Natalie booked out one month each year to give a preteen boy or girl a trip to France, Italy and Greece, inspiring them to be adventurous and open to cultural diversity.
 She has also traveled alone and with friends to North Africa, China, the interior of the Amazon, and Indonesia.

 Natalie lives in Pacific Palisades, CA. She is currently writing about her multi-faceted life (working title, Belle Phoenix) as well as doing motivational speaking, VR modeling, research, and digital design.
 She is multilingual (but not to fluency) in French, Italian, and Greek) and has been written about in many European magazines as well as Time (1989) and in a story about Galanos in April 2007 Vanity Fair.
-Natalie is actively supportive of women's and equal rights issues, she is a Disaster Relief Volunteer for the Red Cross, and she has worked on Habitat for Humanity builds.
+Natalie is a Disaster Relief Volunteer for the Red Cross, and she has worked on Habitat for Humanity builds.
 She is a 2nd generation graduate of The Marlborough School in Los Angeles.
 She especially enjoys cooking, painting, writing, sailing, and traveling.